 This ACT science section prep course allows you to review the science knowledge covered on the test and practice the exam at your own pace.
 Lessons include an instructional video and a quiz so that you can measure your own progress and see where you may need to spend additional time studying.
+For quick-reference study tips for the ACT science section, you can check out our ACT tips & tricks resource!
 On test day, you'll need a testing admission ticket (which you can print out when you register online) and photo identification.
 You'll also need some #2 pencils.
 Test administrators will allow approved calculators for the math portion of the test, but no other books, writing implements, cell phones or devices are permitted in the testing center.

 ACT Science Scoring and Score Reports

 The ACT science test is a 40-question test; 35 minutes are allowed for completion.
 Using a calculator on the test isn't allowed.
 Only correct answers are counted in your score.
 A composite score is assigned based upon your performance in all parts of the test; your writing sub-score is also reported.
 Score reports are available online two weeks after the test; mailed score reports are generally sent out 3-8 weeks after the test.

 ACT: Science Section